 Eric Ries's book The Lean Startup suggests an experiment-driven, iterative approach to discovering the right customers, products, and business models for startups.
 His oft-stated suggestion is to measure the right things, then analyze those measurements to devise experiments to improve the business strategy.
 (This is the scientific method and empirical reasoning applied to business processes.)

 One such experiment is cohort analysis.

-This technique divides users into several distinct groups (cohorts) based on specific and measurable actions.
+The technique of cohort analysis divides users into several distinct groups (cohorts) based on specific and measurable actions.
 Each cohort represents a portion of the group as a whole.
 A cohort graph plots those cohorts and those percentages over time, so that you can see how those cohorts grow and shrink relative to each other over the course of your measurements.

 Good analysis requires you to identify these cohorts carefully.
-A thoughtful analysis will resemble a sales funnel; your goal is to improve the percentage of users who travel through each stage of this funnel, because each stage represents greater user engagement and, presumably, more revenue.
+By definition, a cohort is a group; by implication, everyone in a cohort has something in common.
+A thoughtful analysis will resemble a sales funnel.
+Your goal is to improve the percentage of users who travel through each stage of this funnel, because each stage represents greater user engagement and, presumably, more revenue.